avilapa/vxr/README.md

 - [glfw](https://github.com/glfw/glfw) - _If you are building with OpenGL (--gl)_
 - [minitrace](https://github.com/hrydgard/minitrace) - _If you are building with debug tracing (--debug-tracing)_

+# Contributing

+This is the first project I have made open source, therefore I am wide open to feedback from the community and contributions :^)

 # Thanks

 Special thanks to my previous tutor [PpluX](https://github.com/pplux), top coder who lately wrote [px_render.h](https://github.com/pplux/px/blob/master/px_render.h), from which I learned a lot and incorporated part of it into my OpenGL backend.

 # [MIT License](/LICENSE)

+# Contact